 Recognizing excellence in the School of Medicine

-This new monthly feature shares the milestones of School of Medicine faculty, staff, trainees and students.
+A monthly feature sharing accolades, kudos and milestones of School of Medicine faculty, staff, trainees and students.